Foxy/foxy-elements/README.md

 - `npm run wca` generates docs for element slots and attributes;
 - `npm run generate-schemas` generates JSONSchemas for element translations based on English i18n files;
 - `npm run generate-groups` generates test groups for elements;

+Note: depending on the hardware, some tests may start failing with a timeout error when running the entire test suite with `npm run test`.
+If that happens on your machine, try running tests for individual elements instead with `npm run test -- --group element-name`.